chaudhary1337/chaudhary1337.github.io/TryHackMe/Wonderland.md

 -bash: cd: tryhackme/: Permission denied
 ```

 I tried locating `user.txt`, but I can't `locate` anything.
-Looking at the hint, it could be in `/root/user.txt`.
+Looking at the hint on TryHackMe, it could be in `/root/user.txt`.
 It is!

 ```
 rabbit@wonderland:/home/rabbit$ cat /root/user.txt